sumitkhatritamu/sumitkhatritamu.github.io/Texture_Scratch.md

 <br> <br>
 ![Y05Xy-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/3550d216-6844-4f3b-b947-bdaec0190b92)
 <br> <br>
+Once the FEA scratch is generated then the scratch masking perfomance of textures can be visualized with the help of virtual reality setup.

 Note: This is a summary of the project.
 Due to copyright issues, all the details can not be shared here.